IzzySmith/AI-coding-challenge/README.md

 ### Goal

-Sentiment Analysis of Twitter -> specifically looking at the setiment expressed towards the terrorist attack in Egypt

-Does the sentiment affect how long an item stays in the news?

-Can we predict how long a story will stay relevant based on initial reaction?
+The main goal is to gain an insight into the way social media reacted to the Egypt terrorist attack on [date].
+In order to do this, the Twitter API will be queried to collect tweets containing the words 'Egypt' and 'terrorism'.
+The data will be cleaned, and then the gensim Word2Vec model will be trained on this data.
+A website was created to allow users to query the model, and see the associations people have with terrorist attacks.

 ### Data

-Queried the Twitter API with the filters 'Egpyt' and 'Terrorism'.
+I queried the Twitter API with the filters 'Egpyt' and 'Terrorism'.
 This was restricted to the last 10 days, as, with a free basic account, I can only query a week time span.
 By collected data over 3 days I was able to extend this to 10 days.

 The data was parsed to show